The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-If you have a bank account and use a debit card, visit ATMs, make payments over the phone or have direct deposit, it’s a good idea to familiarize yourself with Regulation E.
+It’s a good idea to familiarize yourself with Regulation E if you have a bank account and use a debit card, visit ATMs, make payments over the phone or have direct deposit.

 Reg E, as it’s commonly called, can protect you if money is fraudulently or mistakenly withdrawn or deposited into your account by electronic means.